Dynamical systems' based neural networks: Adversarial robustness and Lipschitz neural networks

 Hence, for the points in $\mathcal{X}$ where~\cref{eq:marginIneq} holds, the network is robust to perturbations with a magnitude not greater than $\varepsilon$.
 This result can be extended to generic $\ell^p$ metrics, but, in this section, we focus on the case where $\|\cdot\|$ is the $\ell^2$ metric of $\mathbb{R}^n$ and, from now on, we keep denoting it as $\|\cdot\|$.

-Motivated by inequality~\cref{eq:marginIneq}, we present a strategy to constrain the Lipschitz constant of Residual Neural Networks to the value of $1$.
+Motivated by inequality~\cref{eq:marginIneq}, we present a strategy to constrain the Lipschitz constant of ResNets to the value of $1$.
 Differently from~\cite{celledoni2021structure,zakwan2022robust,meunier2021scalable}, we impose such a property on the network without relying only on layers that are 1-Lipschitz.
-This strategy relies on the ODE based approach that we are presenting and is motivated by the interest of getting networks that also have good expressivity capabilities.
+This strategy relies on the ODE-based approach that we are presenting and is motivated by the interest of getting networks that also have good expressivity capabilities.
 Indeed, we remark that in~\cref{se:approx} we studied the approximation properties of networks similar to those we consider in this section.
-We conclude the section with numerical experiments for the adversarial robustness with the CIFAR-10 dataset to test the proposed network architecture.
+We conclude the section with extensive numerical experiments for the adversarial robustness with the CIFAR-10 and CIFAR-100 datasets to test the proposed network architectures.